mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_best_practices.rst

 .. hint::

    Catching all :code:`Exceptions` might make debugging more difficult in some cases.
-At your own risk, you can remove this clause temporarily when trying to fix a stubborn bug, at the risk of forgetting to putting it back and ruining your hardware.
+At your own risk, you can remove this clause temporarily when trying to debug a stubborn bug, at the risk of forgetting to put it back and ruining your hardware.

 Minimalist Package